marzieh-Mlkzdh/Simple-Voice-Activation-Detector-VAD-/README.md

 audio stream into time intervals that contain speech activity and time intervals where speech is absent.
 One important aspect of designing a VAD algorithm is the selection of features that represent discriminative properties of speech and noise.In this code we are going to calculate ZCR and Energy of signals.
+There are some samples recorded by me. you can easily use them when running the code.
+If there is any problem about the versions you use, requirements.txt can help you.